dotlang/language/README.md

 1. `import`: Used to import types and bindings from another modules.
 2. `type`: Used to specify a name for a type.
-3. `let`: Used to define a binding (Assigning a typed-value to a name).
-4. `return`: Used to specify return value of a function.
+3. `return`: Used to specify return value of a function.
-5. `do/while`: Define loop.
+4. `do/while`: Define loop.

 **Primitive data types**: `int`, `float`, `char`, `seq`, `func`